Women's Amateur Snooker Championship

-The 1939 winner Agnes Davies regained the title in 1978.
-Maureen Baynton won the title a record eight times, between 1954 and 1968.
+Maureen Baynton won the Women's Amateur Snooker Championship title a record eight times, between 1954 and 1968.
 Snooker historian Clive Everton wrote that Baynton would "have assuredly won more" had she not retired from competition for several years.
+The largest gap between successive wins by an individual player was when 1939 winner Agnes Davies regained the title in 1978.
+The most wins in consecutive years by a player was four, by Selby from 1972 to 1975.